-Somewhere towards the end of preparations for the exhibition, I realised that a more adequate title would be ’Persecution’.
+Somewhere towards the end of preparations for the exhibition, I realised that an adequate title would be ’Persecution’.
 The images I selected depict all persecutions of civilisation, from biblical oppression to the latest forced migrations of people from North Africa, via the Great Exodus of Patriarch Arsenija III Čarnojević, which is the most significant for us Serbs.
 I fused all of those persecutions in this exhibition to form a general fleeing.

 Where are we fleeing to?

 God expelled us from Heaven into a hellish land ruled by the Devil, and we’ve been fleeing since then, unable to settle in any way.
-And this eternal persecution has taught us to always be ready to pack and flee if we cannot defend ourselves.
-The basic theme of the Novi Sad exhibition was the Masaccio fresco ’Expulsion from the Garden of Eden’, created around 1430, in which an angel dressed in red robes can be seen above Adam and Eve, who are exiting the garden with heads bowed.
-This is the main reproduction in the video through which I present all possible exoduses of this world.
+And this eternal persecution has taught us always to be ready to pack and flee if we cannot defend ourselves.
+The underlying theme of the Novi Sad exhibition was the Masaccio fresco ’Expulsion from the Garden of Eden’, created around 1430, in which an angel dressed in red robes can be seen above Adam and Eve, who are exiting the garden with heads bowed.
+This is the central reproduction in the video through which I present all possible exoduses of this world.
 Not all of the paintings exhibited were new works – among them were works painted twenty years ago, but all correspond to the context of the story of persecution.
 In fact, it is possible in all of my pictures to see a man avoiding traps on the road and trying to escape some trouble.

-I remember that when I came to Paris they told me how all of us who come from the Balkans paint pictures of such topics because there have often been a lot of wars here.
+I remember that when I came to Paris, they told me how all of us who come from the Balkans paint pictures of such topics because there have often been a lot of wars here.
 I didn’t agree with that, because I didn’t feel any pain as a result of World War II, which ended as I was born.
 There’s no fear of war within me.
-I’m only feeling that for the first time now, when the planet is becoming a place filled with danger.
+I’m only feeling that for the first time now when the planet is becoming a place filled with danger.
 I’ve included the title ’Place of Great Danger’ in many of my pictures.
 I was born at the most beautiful juncture of the last century and spent my first fifteen years amazed by the amount of beauty on the planet.
 Those were the wonderful 1950s, ’60s and even ’70s, without an inkling that a cataclysm would occur.
 And then…

 God expelled us from Heaven into a hellish land ruled by the Devil, and we’ve been fleeing since then, unable to settle in any way